Skip to content

 March 1, 2011

-My textile stall display at the markets
+My textiles stall at the markets

-It’s quite a flexible display system as it’s now summer and I am only using two rods for a limited number of my scarves and wraps.
+It’s a flexible display system as it’s now summer and I am only using two rods for a limited number of my scarves and wraps.
 This allows space at the bottom of the stand to display cards and other small items on the lid of the base.

 Nuno felt wrap